||Friday, November 8, 2019

 Set up an advisement appointment least two weeks prior to your Registration Priority Date

 It is important to learn how your advisor makes appointments for advisement.
 You may need to set up an appointment online, in person, or the department may offer walk-in advisement hours.
 Because the process varies, it is important for you to seek out your advisor and set up an appointment prior to your registration priority date.
 You also want to have enough time after advisement to work out your schedule and make course selections prior to your registration date.
 If your advisor’s office hours book up, you may be left with an appointment after your priority date, try hard to avoid this situation and make your appointment early!

-If you have holds on your account, you should still set up an advisement appointment and get your registration PIN from your advisor.
-This way you are prepared to register once the holds are resolved and cleared from your account.
+If you have any registration holds on your account, you should still get advisement and your registration PIN from your advisor.
+This way, you’re prepared to register once the holds are resolved and cleared from your account.

-You can view your Degree Progress, requirements, and even process “What If” reports if you’re interested in changing your major.
-This tool helps prepare you for your advisement appointment because it tells you exactly what course you need to take for graduation.
+You can view progress towards your degree, all degree requirements, and even process “What-If” reports if you’re interested in changing your major.
+This tool helps prepare you for your advisement appointment because it tells you exactly what courses you need to take to fulfill your degree requirements.